Grifter (character): Wildstorm

 As a result of exposure to the Gen-factor, Deadeye possesses strong powers of telekinesis and telepathy.
-These abilities came at a cost however as extraneous use of his Gen-Active attributes lead to a debilitating effect on his mind and body dubbed The Rush; which were terrible side effects akin to a power-trip addiction threatening to wreak havoc on his and the rest of Team 7's psyches driving the users to madness when utilized unabated, chief among the flaws were loss of psionic's control which causes him to lash out in raw psychic force while reining them in at that time would cause blood vessels to rupture weakening him further still.
+These abilities came at a cost however as extraneous use of his Gen-Active attributes led to a debilitating effect on his mind and body dubbed The Rush; which were terrible side effects akin to a power-trip addiction threatening to wreak havoc on his and the rest of Team 7's psyches driving the users to madness when utilized unabated, chief among the flaws were loss of psionic's control which causes him to lash out in raw psychic force while reining them in at that time would cause blood vessels to rupture weakening him further still.
 The power began to burn out over the years and by the time of the Dead Reckoning mission, his telepathic assault was only enough to give an enemy agent a bloody nose.

 Zealot taught Cole not only how to remove his powers, but also how bring them back, though he can also use them under other circumstances (usually the presence of another Team 7 member so that they can combine their powers).
 This training also makes it nearly impossible for individuals with psychic powers to enter Cole's mind.
 Additionally, John Lynch placed particularly strong psychic shields within Grifter's mind, making him immune to Tao and Peter Grimm's powers.

 A side effect of his Gen-factor exposure seems to be accelerated regeneration.
 This healing factor also appears to have slowed his aging.
 He was the youngest member of Team 7, and though over 20 years have passed since his exposure to the substance, he still has the appearance and vitality of a man in his mid-to-late 20s.
 But its nature is fickle at best and rarely ever very effective, one moment healing a broken neck in seconds, to taking months for shattered legs to mend properly, albeit without any scarring.
 After the Worldstorm event his relatively dormant abilities have reasserted themselves in a far greater capacity, Mr. Cash being capable of more impressive psionic effects than when his powers first waxed & waned.

 He's also an adept psionic intuit, able to perceive things well beyond the need of sensory input.
 Apart from these superhuman powers, Cole is a talented marksman and expert hand-to-hand combatant.

-So skilled both in firearms and thrown weapon usage, on top of his already impressive unarmed melee abilities.
-Grifter has been known to single-handedly take down large groups of armed opponents.
+Skilled in both firearms and thrown weapon usage on top of his already impressive unarmed melee abilities, Grifter has been known to single-handedly take down large groups of armed opponents.
 Having been taught the Coda killing arts by Zealot, being the only man to have been fully trained in them.
 The extra conventional martial arts training from Marc Slayton and former Team 6 member Jung has made Cash a force to be reckoned with.